-Marijuana has enough tetrahydrocannabinol (THC) to get you high, but hemp does not.
-CBD itself has no psychoactive compounds.
-However, CBD products may have trace amounts of THC.
+Cannabis, or marijuana, has enough tetrahydrocannabinol (THC) to get you high, but hemp does not.
+CBD is considered psychoactive, but it’s non-impairing and non-euphoric — unlike THC.
+However, some CBD products may have trace amounts of THC.

 Let’s take a closer look at how CBD may help people with cancer.